Guy Sasson: Snowboarding accident

-In January 2015 Sasson was paralyzed from the knees down in a snowboarding accident in Val Thorens, France, after falling 10 meters (33 feet) and injuring his back and leg.
-He was flown to Tel Hashomer Hospital in Israel, where he had major surgery on his spine and hand, and was told by the doctors that he would not be able to walk again.
-After spending a year in a rehab hospital he was able to walk out, albeit with the help of braces and canes.
+In January 2015 Sasson was paralyzed from the knees down in a snowboarding accident in Val Thorens in the French Alps after he fell 10 meters (33 feet) and injured his back, spine, leg, and hand.
+He was flown to Tel Hashomer Hospital in Ramat Gan, Israel, where he had major surgery for his severe traumatic spinal cord damage, stabilizing his fractured spinal vertebrae, and repairing nerve damage and severe injuries to his left hand.

+He was told by the doctors that the neurological damage had left him permanently paralyzed from the knees down, and that he would remain wheelchair-dependent for the rest of his life, not able to walk again.
+After spending well over a year in a rehab hospital following a grueling daily physical rehabilitation regimen, he was able to walk out, albeit with the help of braces and canes.

+Although he achieved partial upright mobility, he remains permanently paralyzed in his lower limbs, and relies on a combination of leg braces and orthopedic canes to walk.

 Wheelchair tennis career

+2018–23

-Sasson started playing tennis seriously in 2018.
-He is coached by Ofri Lankri.
-He won the 2019 Israel Wheelchair Tennis Championship.
+Sasson began playing competitive wheelchair tennis seriously in 2018 at the Israel ParaSport Center in Ramat Gan.
+He is coached by former professional tennis player Ofri Lankri.
+Just a year after beginning dedicated training, he won the men's singles title at the 2019 Israel Wheelchair Tennis Championship.

+He competed for Israel in the Tokyo Paralympic Games in 2021, coming in 9th.
+In May 2023, Sasson was a member of the Israeli quad team that won a silver medal at the BNP Paribas World Team Cup in Vilamoura, Portugal.